t-ibm/ghiro/modules/protocol/README.md

 however we need of course be in compliance with what ever Burrow exposes; see the [Burrow JSON-RPC](https://github.com/monax/burrow/blob/master/docs/specs/api.md) specification for details.

-Regardless of the implementation, a good way of specifying the contract is by the means of Protocol Buffers.
+Regardless of the implementation, a clean approach for specifying the interface between the EVM and IS is by means of Protocol
+Buffers.
 See file [types.proto](./src/main/proto/types.proto) for the current implementation status.